 The 3 best running shoes of 2020 according to thousands of runners

-After 9 hours of research, analyzing written opinions and ratings of buyers on different websites, such as Amazon USA/UK, running websites, I list the top running shoes for women and men based on the perception of a lot of runners.
+After 9 hours of research, analyzing written opinions and ratings of buyers on different websites, I list the top running shoes for women and men based on the perception of a lot of runners.

 When I say the best running shoes, I really mean the best running shoes.

 Shoes with good scores were not included in this list due to their lower scores (although overall good scores).
 You can see these 8 shoes at the end of the article.

 This article gives you a simple analysis, but with the most important things you have to know about the 3 best shoes for men and women of 2021.

 Each model has its positive/negative aspects and average rating based on the opinion of the runners.